derat/nup/server/README.md

 ### /export (GET)

-Returns a sequence of JSON-marshaled [Song] or [Play] objects, followed by a JSON string containing a cursor for the next batch if not all objects were returned.
+Returns a series of JSON-marshaled [Song] or [Play] objects, followed by an optional JSON string containing a cursor for the next batch if not all objects were returned.

 *   `cursor` (optional) - Cursor to continue an earlier request.
 *   `max` (optional) - Integer maximum number of items to return.